• Skip to primary navigation

 Instructions

-• Quarter the onion and slice the quarters.
+• Cut the onions: Quarter the onion and slice the quarters.

-• Heat a large thick-bottomed pan (preferably cast-iron skillet).
-Add oil.
-Sear the brats on medium-high heat for about 3 minutes, flip using tongs and cook on the other side for another 3 minutes.
+• Sear the brats: Heat the pan and add the oil.
+Sear the brats on medium-high heat for about 3 minutes, flip using tongs, and cook on the other side for another 3 minutes.

 • Add the onions between the sausages and cook for about 2 minutes, until golden, stirring a few times.

-• Flip the sausages again, add beer, cover, and cook on low heat for about 10 minutes, flipping again halfway.
-The internal temperature should read 71 degrees Celsius/160 degrees Fahrenheit.
-If you don't have a meat thermometer, just cut one sausage in the middle, it's easy to see if it's cooked through.
+• Cook brats: Flip the sausages again, add beer, cover, and cook on low heat for about 10 minutes, flipping again halfway.
+The internal temperature should read 160ยฐF/ 71ยฐC.
+If you don't have an instant-read thermometer, just cut one brat in the middle; it's easy to see if it's cooked through.

-• Remove the brats, add salt and pepper to taste, and reduce the sauce for about 2 minutes.
+• Make the sauce: Remove the brats, add salt and pepper to taste, and reduce the sauce for about 2 minutes.
 Return the sausages to the pan and turn them into the sauce.
+Serve immediately.

 Notes

-If your brats are larger is fine, just increase the cooking time slightly and check if they are done by cutting one in the middle.
+1. Size and cooking time: If your brats are larger, that's fine.
+Just increase the cooking time slightly and check if they are done by cutting one in the middle.

 Nutrition